-The reason I advocate for you to learn how to conquer college is that I want you to have more control over your future.
+Another goal of these conquering college lab activities is to help you enjoy more control over your future.
 Far too many college students get weeded out of their degree because they struggle to earn the grades they want.
 The moment you can control your grades in college classes, you enjoy an increased sense of freedom in your academic life.
 You can engage in your classes without worrying about failure and instead focus on creating the types of experiences you want for your college career.
 Another reason to learn how to get the grades you want is that many scholarships, fellowships, and internships have minimum GPA requirements.
 For example, you might apply for a scholarship that requires a 3.0 GPA or higher.
 As you deepen your ability to conquer college, we'll move onto more advanced system navigation techniques and help you learn how to get paid to learn.
-First things first: I want to help you be effective and efficient in working to earn the grades you want.
+First things first: let's help you develop effective and efficient scheduling habits in working to earn the grades you want.